 quite a lot of space to stack off the window, honeycomb blinds will stack neatly taking up minimal space of the window.

 The three main materials used to manufacture plantation shutters are PVC, timber and aluminium.
 Depending on who you talk to, there will be an argument put forward that each is better than the other.
-That aside, the fact that you have not had a solid material between the elements coming off the glass and in the atmosphere inside the room makes plantation shutters a good insulator.
+That aside, the fact that you had a solid material between the elements coming off the glass and in the atmosphere inside the room makes plantation shutters a good insulator.
 They would also rank as one of, if not the best for blocking out noise.
 The downside to shutters is the number of openings between each of the louvres.
 This is a little bit like the airflow that comes through venetian blinds which can cause heating or cooling the room depending on what time of year it is, although not to the same degree as venetians.

 Depending on the fabric used roller and roman blinds can be great for providing shade and blocking out the sun.
 Roller blinds are certainly a cost-effective way to furnish your windows, however, due to the fact that you only have one layer of fabric with gaps down the side, these blinds are lower rated when it comes to energy-efficiency.